 Cochlear Implants FAQ

 Hearing aids acoustically amplify sound and rely on the responsiveness of sensory cells in the inner ear to receive and transmit the sound to the brain.
-For those individuals with severe to profound sensorineural hearing loss, the sensory cells of the inner ear are often damaged or destroyed.
-Cochlear implants convey sound by converting acoustic signals into electrical patterns, which are then delivered directly to the auditory nerve fibers, bypassing structures of the inner ear.
-More information and animations about the difference between hearing aids and cochlear implants.
+For those individuals with severe to profound sensorineural hearing loss, the sensory cells of the inner ear are often damaged or destroyed, making it difficult for hearing aids to provide benefit.
+Cochlear implants convey sound by converting acoustic signals into electrical patterns, which are then delivered directly to the auditory nerve fibers, bypassing sensory cells.

 - Better localization of sound